Mercerenies/a-turtles-troll/README.md

 # Version 1.3

+* Mimics will spawn, which look like chests but kill you instantly if opened
 * Touching lava causes players to launch a short distance into the air
 * Torches and lanterns have a cooldown after being placed during which they will not break